Albert Finney: 1963–1977

 Finney followed this with a small part in ensemble war film The Victors (1963), which was a box-office failure.
 He then made his Broadway debut in Luther in 1963.
 When that run ended he decided to take a year off and sail around the world.
 "People told me to cash in on my success while I was hot," he later said.
 "I'd been acting for about eight years and had only had one vacation ...
 Captain Cook had been a hero of mine when I was a kid, and I thought it would be exciting to go to some of the places in the Pacific where he'd been."
 The success of Tom Jones enabled Finney to produce his next film, Night Must Fall, in 1964, which he also featured in and which was directed by Reisz.
 A remake of the classic 1937 film of the same title, the film was a failure and Finney's performance received poor reviews.

 Finney undertook a season of plays at the Royal National Theatre, including Miss Julie by August Strindberg in 1965.
-He continued acting on films with Two for the Road (1967) co-featuring Audrey Hepburn.
+He continued acting in films with Two for the Road (1967) co-featuring Audrey Hepburn.
 He and Michael Medwin formed a production company, Memorial Productions, which made Privilege (1967), directed by Peter Watkins; The Burning (1968), a short directed by Stephen Frears; and If....
 (1968), directed by Lindsay Anderson.
 Memorial also did stage productions, such as A Day in the Death of Joe Egg, which Finney performed in London and then Broadway.
 Memorial also produced some in which Finney did not appear, such as Spring and Port Wine and The Burgular.
 Memorial then made Charlie Bubbles (1968), which Finney featured in and also directed.
 Liza Minnelli made her feature debut in the movie.
 Finney later called it "the most intense sense of creation I've ever had."
 Finney featured in The Picasso Summer in 1969, and played the title role in the musical Scrooge in 1970.

 Audrey Hepburn and Finney in Two for the Road (1967).